Board of Directors

 He lives in NYC with his wife, Juju Chang, co-anchor of ABC News Nightline, and their three sports-obsessed sons.

-He is Chair of the PBS Strategic Planning Advisory Group and serves on the PBS Station Services, National Policy Advisory and Corporate Support Advisory committees.
+Mr. Shapiro is Chair of the PBS Strategic Planning Advisory Group and serves on the Executive, Station Services and National Policy Advisory committees and the Member Services Access Working Group.
+He previously served on the Corporate Support Advisory Committee.